 Download the podcast on Apple Podcasts, Spotify, or Google Play, or listen below.

-Anna Howard, PT, BS, is a board-certified clinical specialist in pediatric physical therapy who treats children from birth to 18 years in both outpatient and NICU settings at Baton Rouge General Medical Center.
-As a certified neonatal therapist, an APTA credentialed clinical instructor, and with a certification in neuromuscular development techniques in pediatrics, Anna is committed to providing outstanding care for the little ones she cares for and to empowering them, their parents, and caregivers through patient education.
+Anna Howard, PT, BS, is a board-certified clinical specialist in pediatric physical therapy.
+She treats children from birth to 18 years in both outpatient and NICU settings at Baton Rouge General Medical Center.
+As a certified neonatal therapist, an APTA credentialed clinical instructor, and with a certification in neuromuscular development techniques in pediatrics, Anna is committed to providing outstanding care.
+She empowers kids and caregivers through patient education.

 Dorian and Vanessa Starkey of Livingston, Louisiana, are the proud parents of six-year old Eli.
-Their drive and commitment to do whatever it took to help their son recover from a birth injury that caused severe brain damage was a big key to Eli’s success in overcoming so much.
-Their efforts exemplify what every physical therapist hopes patients and caregivers will do with what they learn in the clinic.
+Their drive to do whatever it took to help their son recover from a birth injury was key to Eli’s success.
+They did what every physical therapist hopes patients and caregivers will do with what they learn in the clinic.